Love’s Intuition

 Again, much thanks to the folks at Every Moment Holy and the reading and reflection prompts in their 2023 Lenten Journal.

-Deep Down Good Things [New Poem]
+Deep Down Good Things

 There is a sorrow